-Tiffany Threets began contracting with bombilla in December of 2020 and now works as one of the team's official Graphic Designers.
-She specializes in ... and she geeks out over ....
+Tiffany Threets began contracting with bombilla in December of 2020 and now works as the team's Design Director.
+She specializes in design and packaging and geeks out over sneakers, print design, and plants.
 Over the past few months, she's helped create beautiful designs for bombilla's brilliant clients, including Caring Across Generations.

 What led you to bombilla?
 Tell us about your creative path.